telerik/blazor-docs/knowledge-base/window-modal-minimize-popup.md

 ## Description
 Is there any way to collapse a window to the bottom of a page?
 How to create a responsive modal that can be minimized?
-How can I minimize Modal Window as a chat for messages?
+How to minimize Modal Window as a chat for messages?

 ## Solution
 To implement a responsible popup that can be minimized to the bottom of the page:

-1. Implement custom HTML div that presents the Modal Window minimized.
+1. Set the `Top` and `Left` parameters to control the position of the modal.
 2. Use boolean flags to show and hide the popup.
 3. Use the [MediaQuery](https://docs.telerik.com/blazor-ui/components/mediaquery/overview) component to make the modal window responsive.